 An adoption competent therapist can help you navigate the difficult landscape of adoptee land.
 Holding space for you when things are painful and hard to understand.
 People who were adopted are prone to worry about the needs of others above our own.
 Therapy is a place that is just for you.

-Call or email me to set up a phone consultation, 30-minute consultation in person, or to schedule an appointment.
-Both consultation options are free of charge.
+Call or email me to set up a 30-minute consultation or to schedule a first full appointment.
 Additionally, I’m happy to discuss therapy, support groups in the area, search angels, or refer to other adoption competent therapists if you’re not in my area.